 As America turns to becoming a nation of renters, owning investment property becomes an even better opportunity.

-What Markets Are Experiencing the Biggest Influx of Millennials?
+What are the Top Rental Markets Experiencing the Biggest Influx of Millennials?

 Millennials will move to cities for several reasons including low cost of living, economic opportunity and general quality of life.
 The following U.S. metropolitan areas had the highest and lowest young adult growth in 2010-2015, according to the Millennial Generation report which was released by the Brookings Institution in January 2018.
 Each of the 10 fastest-growing areas below—with growth rates exceeding 10 percent—is located in the South or West.